Where The Journey Begins

 Crusted sleep flaked and fell from the corners of his eyes as he blinked awake, vision becoming a blur of red and white as he rubbed away what remained.
-He took a moment to enjoy the pleasure of scratching away the fatigue, yawning, before extending his arms and legs to stretch out the final kinks of sleep.
+He took a moment to enjoy the pleasure of scratching out the fatigue, yawning, before extending his arms and legs to stretch out the final kinks of sleep.

 His right arm jolted to a halt before he could complete the motion, and he frowned, sleepily tugging at it.
 Pain startled him out of his drowsy haze – enclosed around his wrist, a rusted shackle dug into his flesh.
 Panicking, he began to struggle harder against the restraints, and the violent movement quickly drew blood, sharp orange flakes cutting into his skin.

 Before he could do too much damage, though, he was thrown bodily out of his panic.
-His back jarred against the seat behind him and he groaned, stationary carriage lurching forward.
-Still tense, but resigned to his current state of imprisonment, he began instead to look around.
+His back jarred against the seat behind him, and he groaned, stationary carriage lurching forward.
+Still tense but resigned to his current state of imprisonment, he began instead to look around.

 The wood was worn and rotted, and a dense layer of rust coated every metal surface in sight.
-Half the carriage was smattered with specks of blood, and it took Nicholas a while to realise it had windows – they were nearly opaque, covered thickly in grime.
+Half the carriage was smattered with specks of blood, and it took Nicholas a while to realize it had windows – they were nearly opaque, covered thickly in grime.
 Nicholas adjusted his shackle, chipping off the more jagged flakes.
 It gave him ever so slightly more freedom to move – or at least, he was less likely to rub his wrist raw doing so – and he reached for the window nearest him.

-He tried rubbing away the filth, dragging his hand hard enough that his skin drew tight and the glass began to bow, but despite his best efforts he succeeded only in widening ever so slightly the few areas where pinpricks of sunlight filtered through.
+He tried rubbing away the filth, dragging his hand hard enough that his skin drew tight and the glass began to bow, but despite his best efforts, he succeeded only in widening ever so slightly the few areas where pinpricks of sunlight filtered through.
 Leaning as far as his restraints would let him, he pressed close, squinting hard and tilting his head as he tried his best to assemble a clear image of what lay outside.

 “A forest?
 Where the hell am I?”

 From the brief snatches he managed to glimpse, the expanse outside appeared to be smothered by an endless wild of trees.
 Nicholas stayed there for a while, watching, hoping to see something more, but the landscape didn’t change.
 His wrist began to ache, and he withdrew to his seat.
-Sitting on his bench again, he felt warm, and relatively comfortable.
+Sitting on his bench again, he felt warm and relatively comfortable.
 He chuckled to himself.

-He sat in peaceful silence as the train chugged along, faint hints of smoke blowing through the air confirming that the train must be powered by steam.
+He sat in peaceful silence as the train chugged along, faint hints of smoke blowing through the air, confirming that the train must be powered by steam.

 “Timothy would be jealous.
-I get to ride on a steam engine and he is stuck doing boring things, like… not riding on a steam engine.
+I get to ride on a steam engine, and he is stuck doing boring things, like… not riding on a steam engine.
 Sucker.”

 The carriages swayed as they clattered along, and it wasn’t long before Nicholas was thoroughly bored.
 He began to exhaust his methods of self-entertainment; he tapped a drum beat with his hands and feet, beatboxed as best as he could.
-Finally he tried to remember old songs to sing.
+Finally, he tried to remember old songs to sing.
 But he was very quickly left with very little to occupy his running mind.

 “Okay, this is a bit shit,” he admitted.
 “I can’t even fucking go anywhere because of this damned chain!”

 He couldn’t help but yell in frustration, tugging wildly at the chain for good measure.
 He kicked the metal railing of the bench which bench? in an attempt to dislodge the warped frame from the rotten floorboards, sending up a flurry of rust.
-The wood didn’t immediately give, but he continued to strike at it as with each kick they bowed and began to splinter.
+The wood didn’t immediately give, but he continued to strike at it as with each kick, they bowed and began to splinter.